-Last month we had lunch at the famous restaurant El Celler de Can Roca in the town of Girona, about 90 minutes from Barcelona.
-This was my second visit and I was eager to sample their winter menu.
+My last gastronomic meal before COVID19 changed the world forever was lunch at the famous restaurant El Celler de Can Roca.
+It was just days before the coronavirus hit Spain like a meteor and there I was in the town of Girona, about 90 minutes from Barcelona, oblivious to the disaster about to descend.
+This was my second visit to the Roca brothers and I was eager to sample their winter menu.

 We arrived at 1 PM, on time just like all the other diners that day.
-The waiting list for a reservation at El Celler de Can Roca is about 15 months.
+The waiting list for a reservation at El Celler de Can Roca is generally about 15 months, and the feeling for many is like winning the lottery.
 So everyone looked excited and pleased at having secured one of the most coveted restaurant tables in the world.
+Not a few, like me, had even flown halfway around the world for this experience.

-Our lunch that day lasted seven and-a-half hours, including digestifs in the lounge, and yet we were only the second to the last to leave.
+Our lunch that day lasted seven and-a-half hours, including digestifs in the lounge.
+I personally thought that was a world record, and yet we were only the second to the last to leave the restaurant.
 When we headed out the door at 745 PM, one group that had been seated next to us at lunch was still at the bar.
+None of them were showing signs of leaving.

 In all, we had 23 dishes, including appetizers and petit fours.
 To complement this spectacular meal, the restaurant sommelier recommended we order their wine pairing, which resulted in a day of about 27 different wines and spirits.